ToSStudio/TinyTFT_LT7683/applications/T85_GPS_UTC_Instrument/README.md

-ATtiny85 GPS UTC Instrument
+T85 GPS UTC Instrument (Application)

-This folder contains a complete GPS-disciplined UTC instrument built for the TinyTFT_LT7683 project.
+This folder contains a complete, ready-to-run GPS-disciplined UTC instrument for the TinyTFT_LT7683 project.

-The sketch turns an ATtiny85 into a fully functional time and positioning display driving a 10" LT7683-based 1024×600 TFT over I²C.

-Unlike the examples folder, this is a finished application.
+It drives a 10" LT7683-based 1024×600 TFT from an ATtiny85 over I²C, while decoding GPS NMEA via a custom lightweight UART.

+Features

+Large 7-segment UTC time (main stage)

+Date + Day-Of-Week

+Latitude / Longitude (RMC)

+degrees shown with a graphical ° symbol (drawn as a circle)

+two-field text rendering so the ° is not overwritten

+Satellites (GGA)

+HDOP bars (GGA) → reception quality at a glance

+Altitude (MSL) (GGA) → right-aligned, integers only

+GPS state indicators (TIME-ONLY vs FIX)